 It’s hard for families not to enable.
 It’s even harder for family members to agree not to enable and follow through with their commitments.
-Typically, when you look back at successful rehab stories, it involves all family members holding a firm line and not enabling the addict.
+Typically, looking back at successful rehab stories, they involve all family members.
+They all hold a firm line not enabling the addict.
 This suffocates the necessary resources from addicts that give them the financial ability to afford their habits.
-However, all it takes is one person to hold out and enable, effectively giving the user the ability to let his addiction grow even deeper roots and flourish.
+However, all it takes is one person to hold out and enable.
+Doing so effectively gives the user the ability to let his addiction grow even deeper roots and flourish.

-This is what happened to us and what happens to so many other families in America.
-When there is a weak link, and someone cannot understand how enabling kills, it will be the downfall of an addict.
+This is what happened to us.
+It’s what happens to so many other families in America.
+When someone does not understand how enabling kills they are the weak link.
+It will be the downfall of an addict.

 I long for the days when life was simple, but yet I know I cannot return to those moments.
 They are but distant memories of my past before black tar tore apart our family and our futures.

 Get Help at Acqua Recovery